jruwaard/aph_ema_handbook/docs/R-package-catalogue.md

 \index{Vector autoregressive models}

-Vector autoregressive (VAR) models can be used to detect lagged relationships between multiple timeseries.
-In VAR, each variable is modelled as a linear function of past values (lags) of itself and of present and past values of other variables.
+Vector auto-regressive (VAR) models can be used to detect lagged relationships between multiple time-series.
+In VAR, each variable is modeled as a linear function of past values (lags) of itself and of present and past values of other variables.
 When EMA is used to capture multiple phenomena over time, VAR can provide insight in how these phenomena interact.
-One challenge in VAR modelling is that many alternative models potentially exist, Package *autovarCore* [@R-autovarCore] was developed to help researchers to find the VAR model with the best fit to a given timeseries data set.
+One challenge in VAR modelling is that many alternative models potentially exist, Package *autovarCore* [@R-autovarCore] was developed to help researchers to find the VAR model with the best fit to a given time-series data set.

 In the (unrealistic) example below, function `autovar` is used to detect that changes in depression are positively related to past (lag 1) values of activity,